-The 2019 WWF-Canada Generation Water Tech Challenge (the “Challenge”) is organized by WWF-Canada (the “Organizer”).
-By entering the Challenge, Participants agree to these Terms and Conditions and all decisions of the Organizer and the Challenge judges, as further defined below.
+The 2021 WWF-Canada Nature X Carbon Tech Challenge (the “Challenge”) is organized by WWF-Canada (the “Organizer”) and supported by RBC Foundation and Microsoft Canada (collectively the “Sponsors”).
+By entering the Challenge, participants agree to these Terms and Conditions and all decisions of the Organizer, as further defined below.
 Participants also agree to comply with all applicable federal and provincial laws where the Challenge takes place.

-The WWF-Canada Generation Water Tech Challenge supports research and development of new conservation technologies pursuant to the objectives outlined in the Challenge section of the Living Planet Technology Hub.
+The WWF-Canada Nature X Carbon Tech Challenge supports research and development of new conservation technologies pursuant to the objectives outlined in the Challenge section of the Living Planet Technology Hub.
 The funds and ongoing support awarded through the Challenge are provided to assist the successful participants in bringing the technologies and ideas to scale.

-Eligible Participants will retain ownership of all rights, including intellectual property rights, in and to the Challenge Submission.
-While Eligible Participants retain ownership of their IP, it is important to note that the intention of this challenge is to create widely accessible, real-world solutions to Canada’s water issues.
+Challenge Participants will retain ownership of all rights, including intellectual property rights, in and to the Challenge submission.
+While Challenge Participants retain ownership of their Intellectual Property, it is important to note that the intention of this challenge is to create widely accessible, real-world solutions to carbon monitoring barriers.
 As such, the open-source and accessible nature of the solution will be considered when evaluating proposals.

-Each Eligible Participant understands that, excluding the award described in the grant award agreement, no compensation will be received from the Organizer in connection with participation in the Challenge and CSI Accelerator program, and the Eligible Participant is solely responsible for any costs or expenses arising from such participation.
+Each Challenge Participant understands that, excluding the award described in the Grant Agreement, no compensation will be received from the Organizer in connection with participation in the Challenge and the Challenge Participant is solely responsible for any costs or expenses arising from such participation.

 HOW TO PARTICIPATE